View Carol Carter's Obituary on PostandCourier.com and share memories

 |

-Carol Kea Carter James Island - Carol Kea Carter, 84, of James Island, South Carolina, formerly of Soperten, GA, entered into eternal rest Saturday, December 21, 2019.
-Her memorial service will be held Saturday, December 28 in J. Henry Stuhr West Ashley Chapel, at 2:00 p.m.
+Carol Kea Carter James Isalnd - The memorial service for Carol Kea Carter will be held in the J. Henry Stuhr Inc., West Ashley Chapel, 3360 Glenn McConnell Parkway, Saturday, December 28, 2019 at 2:00 p.m.
 The family will receive friends one hour prior to the service.
 Arrangements by J. Henry Stuhr, Inc. West Ashley Chapel.
-Carol was born October 30, 1935 in Dublin, Georgia, daughter of the late Wilbur West Kea and Mildred Newsome Kea.
-She held a BA degree from Wesleyan College and was a retired office administrator with DHEC.
-She is survived by her daughter, Rebecca Carter-Achey (David); granddaughter, Olivia Caroline Achey-DeMonbreun (Cora), all of Charleston; one sister, Donna Kea Shurling (Gerald) of Soperten, GA and several nieces and nephews.
-She was preceded in death by her son C. Ray Carter III and sister June Kea Meeks.
 In lieu of flowers, memorials may be made to the of America, P O Box 96011, Washington, DC 20090.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston